 The development of digital communication is essential for managing healthcare.
 Telehealth solutions are necessary because of the rising demand for high-quality medical services.
-Hospitals have started using WhatsApp to give their clients the best service.
+Hospitals have started using WhatsApp to give their

 Traditional hospital practices cannot meet the demands of an increasing number of individuals who want access to high-quality healthcare without the hurdles of face-to-face interaction that deter many from seeking treatment.